 We will analyze the conflict through a political lens as well considering the key ideologies at play (fascism, republicanism, and socialism) and the roles of gender and national identity.
 In this way, students will attain a clearer understanding of this historic event that has profoundly marked Spanish history and culture of the 20th and 21st century, becoming familiar with the ideological and cultural diversity that emerged during the civil war, being able to critically analyze the cultural production of that moment and later cultural production about this historic period, as well as developing a sense of the multifaceted ways in which the war and its outcomes shaped the future of Spain.
 The course will integrate various disciplinary perspectives to enable students to recognize the connections between historic events, aspects of the everyday lives of ordinary people, and cultural production.
 To view the course syllabus, click HERE.

-Participation in this program requires several class meetings throughout the spring semester.
+Participation in this program requires several class meetings throughout the spring semester, although the capstone course is scheduled as a summer course.
+The Study Abroad Center will direct enroll participants in the capstone course during the spring semester.
 Contact the course leaders for more information on academic requirements.

 - In order to receive Capstone credit, program participants must have completed 60 credits hours prior to the program s course start date (i.e. be of Junior standing).
 Students who participate in capstone programs without meeting the credit hour prerequisite will receive elective credit.
 In this instance, students should consult with their academic advisor(s) regarding how the elective credit fits into their specific plans of study.